llafuente/language-spec/control-flow.md

  * It loop each property and value is `as` has two literals (separated by commas).
 -->

+*Examples*

-For example, the following example will print 1 to 10 and continue, it won't fall into infinite loops, as `loop` is safe of this common pitfall.
+The following example will print 1 to 10 and continue.
+It won't fall into infinite loops, as `loop` is safe of this common pitfall.
 ```language
 var i = 10
 loop 1..i {